 On May 11, 2020, President Trump retweeted a link to an article by Time that reported that Iran’s cabinet spokesman had indicated his government’s willingness to negotiate with Iran “without preconditions” about a prisoner exchange.

 On June 2, 2020, two days before Tehran permitted White to leave, the U.S. deported Sirous Asghari to Iran.
 The day of White’s release, the Justice Department also asked a judge to sentence Majid Taheri to time served, and the jurist granted the prosecutors’ request.
-The U.S. government is allowing Taheri to visit relatives and obtain medical care in Iran and then return to the States.
+The U.S. government is allowing Taheri to visit relatives and obtain medical care in Iran and then return.